Check on an elderly parent living alone, without the daily call

 How families use TapOkie

-Millions of families are in the same position: a parent or relative who lives alone and values their independence, and an adult child who worries quietly but doesn't want to call every day.
-TapOkie sits in between.
 Your parent checks in once a day.
-One tap on their phone.
-If they do, you hear nothing and everyone carries on.
+If they do, you hear nothing.
 If they don't, you get an automatic text so you know to check on them.

 What you need to know